I was recently playing The Black Mirror and one of the earlier challenges is a jigsaw puzzle where you have to reconstruct a torn up photograph.

 - Scripting Photoshop to create the puzzle pieces

-- Setting up Xcode with multiple targets (iOS and Mac)
+- Setting up Xcode with multiple targets (iOS and Mac) and creating the model

 - Creating the entities and components